↓ Skip to main content

 Authors

-Aranka V Ballering, Sander K R van Zon, Tim C olde Hartman, Judith G M Rosmalen
+Aranka V Ballering, Sander K R van Zon, Tim C olde Hartman, Judith G M Rosmalen, Lifelines Corona Research Initiative

-The data shown below were collected from the profiles of 6,556 tweeters who shared this research output.
+The data shown below were collected from the profiles of 6,375 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers